 - Regulatory Compliance: Companies often struggle with understanding and following the various laws and rules set by the Indian government.
 These include regulations on how to price services between the GCC and the parent company, special rules for operating in certain business zones, and strict labor laws.
 There are also new data protection laws and rules about handling foreign currency.

-- Talent Acquisition and Retention: Finding and retaining skilled professionals is a significant challenge, especially in competitive markets.
+- Talent Acquisition and Retention: Finding and retaining skilled professionals is a significant challenge, especially in emerging markets.
 GCCs must compete with established IT and technology companies for talent, and high attrition rates can disrupt operations.

 - Operational Model and Integration: Setting up an efficient operating model and ensuring tight integration with the parent company can be challenging.
 Without proper alignment, GCCs may struggle to deliver expected outcomes at scale, face cost overruns, and have difficulty aligning with organizational roadmaps.

-Why Choose Wisemonk?[toc=How Wisemonk helps]
+Why Choose Wisemonk for Setting up GCC in India?[toc=How Wisemonk helps]

 Wisemonk is a leading Employer of Record (EOR) in India, dedicated to helping global companies set up and manage Global Capability Centers (GCCs) with ease.
-Our comprehensive suite of services is designed to ensure a smooth transitionand operational efficiency for your GCC, so you can focus on scaling your business.
+Our comprehensive suite of services is designed to ensure a smooth transition and operational efficiency for your GCC, so you can focus on scaling your business.

 Key Features of Wisemonk: